 Make the dressing by draining and rinsing the cashews and placing them into the blender, along with the rest of the "dressing" ingredients (dates - make sure to drain the water and remove the pit before adding the dates to the blender - garlic, mustard, nutritional yeast, apple cider vinegar, salt and water).
 Blend until totally creamy and smooth, about a minute.
 Set aside for now.

 When the potatoes are cool enough to handle, cut them into bite-sized pieces and place them into a large mixing bowl and add the celery, onion, parsley, dill, and all of the dressing.

 Gently stir until everything is combined and add salt and pepper to taste.
 Chill for at least an hour before you devour.

 Best served cold.

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with connecting with your dad, even if he’s not around anymore.